About the Australian Shepherd

 As a domestic breed, Australian Shepherds face few natural threats, but several challenges exist due to human influence.
 Overbreeding and irresponsible breeding practices have led to an increased incidence of hereditary health issues, including hip and elbow dysplasia, epilepsy, and eye conditions such as cataracts and Collie Eye Anomaly.
 The breed's high energy and intelligence can result in behavioral problems if their needs are not met, leading to abandonment or surrender to shelters.
 Urbanization and reduced demand for traditional herding work have shifted the breed's role to that of companion and sport dog, sometimes resulting in mismatches between breed traits and owner lifestyles.
 Despite these challenges, the breed's popularity remains high, and population trends are stable.

-Scientific Name
+Scientific name

 Canis lupus familiaris

-Be the first to share your observations about the Australian Shepherd!
+Share your observations about the Australian Shepherd.